-The Page Farming Trust of East London and Al Mawashi, a Kuwaiti company registered in South Africa, will be shipping 60 000 live sheep to Kuwait in this September.
+The Page Farming Trust of East London and Al Mawashi, a Kuwaiti company registered in South Africa, shipped approximately 60 000 live sheep to Kuwait in October 2019 and intend on shipping another 70 000 live sheep in March 2020.

 - High ammonia levels leading to respiratory and ocular infections